Editor: Graham Scott, Faculty of Science and Engineering, University of Hull, Hull, HU6 7RX.

 Aims and scope

-Ringing & Migration concentrates on birds that occur in the Western Palearctic but welcomes papers from any part of the world that are relevant to ringing and migration studies of Western Palearctic birds.
+Ringing & Migration publishes high quality papers on all aspects of bird ringing, migration, nest recording and other demographic studies.
+A particular emphasis is on birds that occur in the Western Palearctic but the journal also welcomes papers from other parts of the world that are relevant to studies of Western Palearctic birds.

 Ringing & Migration publishes the following types of articles: